mabood/homecontrol/README.md

 ```
 $ ls /sys/bus/w1/devices/
 ```
-You should see a sym-link directory named for the device, such as the following
+You should see a linked directory for the device such as "28-03189779d98f" in the following:
 ```
 $ ls -al
 total 0